pimutils/khal/README.rst

 --------
 Please do provide feedback if *khal* works for you or even more importantly if it doesn't.
-The preferred way to get in contact (especially if something isn't working) is via github, otherwise you can reach me (the original author via email at khal (at) lostpackets (dot) de , by jabber/XMPP at geier (at) jabber (dot) ccc (dot) de.
+The preferred way to get in contact (especially if something isn't working) is via github, otherwise you can reach the original author via email at khal (at) lostpackets (dot) de or via jabber/XMPP at geier (at) jabber (dot) ccc (dot) de.

 .. _vdir: https://github.com/untitaker/vdir